Eating Disorders - management of

 All patients will be discussed at a multidisciplinary team meeting once a week and progress will be discussed according to the Flow Chart above.
 The Level System is a guide to management and can be modified to meet individual needs.

 The decision as to when a patient moves from one stage to the next is made by the team and will depend on medical stability, weight gain, eating behaviour, compliance with restrictions on activity and other behaviours.
+Once patients have completed Level 1, they usually proceed to Levels 2 & 3.
+However, there may be a decision to discharge once medically stable in some situations.

 During re-feeding (first 4-7 days) bloods should be checked daily including: